About Craig

 The first two stories I wrote after doing my MA were 'Copies' (which has since been included in three anthologies) and 'Another Language' (which won the novice section of the 2007 BNZ Katherine Mansfield Awards).
 Something just clicked.

 In 2008, while living in Edinburgh, I tried to write one million words in 366 days (it was a leap year).
 I only wrote 800,737 words, but it was a very successful failure.
 Almost every story in A Man Melting was written or revised during that year.
+There's also at least one story from this year that I hope to include in my second collection, whenever that may be published.

 Links